lvchien/shape_optimization/README.md

 ```

 #### Run main algorithm:
-First, we have to setting problem's configurations by redefine macros:
+Firstly, we should change problem's configurations by redefine macros:
 1. Objective funtion **J** and its derivative **dJ**
 2. Constraint function **Constr**  and its derivative **dCon**
 3. Lagrange function **L** and its derivative **dL**